JonathanDaugherty/demo-repo/README.md

 # Demo

-This repo is simply to refresh my memory on how git/github works.
+This repo is simply to refresh my memory on how git/github works!